 You can make further edits to your posts by going to Images, but that’s about it for Imgur.

 Creating a portfolio page on Imgur is straightforward and shouldn’t take more than a few hours.
-However, ideally Imgur should only be part of your social media strategy and not somewhere you link any potential clients — it doesn’t convey professionalism and will hurt your success as a freelance graphic designer in the long run.
+Ideally Imgur should only be part of your social media strategy and not somewhere you direct any potential clients to — it doesn’t convey professionalism and will hurt your success as a freelance graphic designer in the long run.